jeremyfelt/webconference-2014/talk.md

 ### Watch THOSE sites

 Those sites exist.
 The ones that you know are high visibility flagship projects or high funded initiatives.
-There should be a handful of sites that you have ready to load any time its applicable.
+There should be a handful of sites that you have ready to load any time applicable.
 Push out a change to the platform, load those sites.
 Brief power outage, load those sites.
+Walk in the door in the morning, load these sites.

 There are some pretty cool tools out there for automated visual regression testing that I'd like to harness in the future to have a constant eye on those sites.
-Nothing beats your eyes though.
+But nothing beats your eyes.

 ### Be a constant user